 But this is only one version of "utility."
-As the agency begins to execute its new strategic plan-designed to help the creative economy rebuild better; to integrate the arts with community healing and transformation efforts; and to promote diversity, equity, inclusion, and accessibility (DEIA) in and through the arts-it is useful to reconsider stock terms such as "value" and "impact" as they apply to arts research.
+As the agency begins to execute its new strategic plan-designed to help the creative economy rebuild better; to integrate the arts with community healing and transformation efforts; and to improve access to underserved groups-it is useful to reconsider stock terms such as "value" and "impact" as they apply to arts research.